CLICK HERE to see the invoice.

 At the end of the summer season of 2009 the bus was sold to Paul Furse and with the help and support of the Plymouth City Transport Preservation Group the bus was brought home to Plymouth where it regained Plymouth City Transport fleetnames, and its former fleet number 458.

 Today 458 still carries Keighley Corporation Tramways burgundy and cream livery but during its refurbishment it is to be repainted into the yellow and white livery it wore when operated by Plymouth City Transport.
 This will only happen after a replacement engine is fitted, as the current one is knocking and liable to failure at any time, and the upper deck floor and seats, all of which are rotten, have been replaced.
-The bus will also be reunited with its original “PLYMOUTH ADVENTURER” nameplate which had adorned 137 (TCO537) when it was purchased by Ralph Delbridge in 2009.
+The bus will also be reunited with its original “PLYMOUTH ADVENTURER” nameplate which had, quite wrongly, adorned Leyland Atlantean 137 (TCO537).

 Brand new 158 at Royal Parade.